aceeric/ociregistry/README.md

 ## Pull through the server

 Assuming you have Docker (or Podman, or Crane, or your other favorite registry client), you can pull images through the _Ociregistry_ server.
-This uses the _in-path_ image url form that both Docker **and** _Ociregistry_ understand.
+The example below uses the _in-path_ image url form that both Docker **and** _Ociregistry_ understand.
 Run this command in another console window:

 ```shell
 docker pull localhost:8080/registry.k8s.io/kube-scheduler:v1.29.1